 An input operand can be tied to an earlyclobber operand if its only use as an input occurs before the early result is written.
 Adding alternatives of this form often allows GCC to produce better code when only some of the inputs can be affected by the earlyclobber.
-See, for example, the 'mulsi3' insn of the ARM. '&' does not obviate the need to write '='.
+See, for example, the 'mulsi3' insn of the ARM.

+'&' does not obviate the need to write '='.

-- "%" Declares the instruction to be commutative for this operand and the following operand.
+- "%' Declares the instruction to be commutative for this operand and the following operand.
 This means that the compiler may interchange the two operands if that is the cheapest way to make all operands fit the constraints.
 GCC can only handle one commutative pair in an asm; if you use more, the compiler may fail.
-Note that you need not use the modifier if the two alternatives are strictly identical; this would only waste time in the reload pass. - '#' Says that all following characters, up to the next comma, are to be ignored as a constraint.
+Note that you need not use the modifier if the two alternatives are strictly identical; this would only waste time in the reload pass.
+The modifier is not operational after register allocation, so the result of define_peephole2 and define_splits performed after reload cannot rely on '%' to make the intended insn match. - "#" Says that all following characters, up to the next comma, are to be ignored as a constraint.
 They are significant only for choosing register preferences. - '' Says that the following character should be ignored when choosing register preferences. '' has no effect on the meaning of the constraint as a constraint, and no effect on reloading.

-5.35.4 Constraints for Particular Machines
+5.36.4 Constraints for Particular Machines

 Whenever possible, you should use the general-purpose constraint letters in asm arguments, since they will convey meaning more readily to people reading your code.
 Failing that, use the constraint letters that usually have very similar meanings across architectures.
-The most commonly used constraints are 'm' and 'r' (for memory and general-purpose registers respectively; see Section 5.35.1 [Simple Constraints], page 252), and 'I', usually the letter indicating the most common immediate-constant format.
+The most commonly used constraints are 'm' and 'r' (for memory and general-purpose registers respectively; see Section 5.36.1 [Simple Constraints], page 279), and 'I', usually the letter indicating the most common immediate-constant format.